esterhugosson/localstorage-wrapper/README.md

-# localstorage-wrapper
+# Storage-wrapper
-Simplifie the interaction with localstorage and sessionstorage.
+Simplifie the interaction with localstorage and sessionstorage, making it easier for users to store, retrieve and delete key-value pairs without having to write repetetive code.

-hej hej
+# Usage

+# Installation

+# Examples